JeremyLeslie84/JeremyLeslie_ePortfolio.2022.3.28./README.md

 # Application Summary/Introduction - Contact/Appointment Management Application.

-The following JAVA script is for a simple contact/appoinment management application that allows users to perfrom CRUD functionality on both contacts and appointments.
-I have included it in this ePortfolio to demostrate the following skills: object orientated programming techniques, input checking consideration, exception handling, file read/write algorithms, simple data structure implementation, string and date formatting, and evaluation statements.
+The following JAVA scripts are for a simple contact/appointment management application that allows users to perform CRUD functionality on both contacts and appointments.
+I have included it in this ePortfolio to demonstrate the following skills: object orientated programming techniques, input checking consideration, exception handling, file read/write algorithms, simple data structure implementation, string and date formatting, and evaluation statements.

 - ### Main Class.